-The Namibian hake fishery was independently assessed by global inspection and certification contractor Control Union, and confirmed to be meeting the three principles of the MSC Fisheries Standard, which includes stock health, environmental impacts and effective management.
-The fishery scored an average of 80 percent in the 28 performance indicators within the three principles.
+The independent assessment of the Namibian hake fishery was conducted by Control Union, a global inspection and certification contractor.
+It confirmed that the fishery complies with the three principles of the MSC Fisheries Standard, which include stock health, environmental impacts, and effective management.
+The fishery scored an average of 80 percent across 28 performance indicators within these principles.

-During the assessment for certification, the Namibian hake fishery exhibited resilience and strong performance backed by “availability of data for hake stock assessment and harvest strategies, having in place measures to minimize bycatch, a ban on discarding commercial species, presence of measures to minimize impacts on demersal habitats, and an established and transparent rights allocation process,” according to MSC Senior Program Manager for Africa, the Middle East, and South Asia Michael Marriott.
+During the certification assessment, the Namibian hake fishery demonstrated resilience and strong performance in various areas.
+It showcased the availability of data for hake stock assessment and harvest strategies, measures to minimize bycatch, a ban on discarding commercial species, efforts to minimize impacts on demersal habitats, and a transparent rights allocation process.
+These factors contributed to the successful certification, as stated by Michael Marriott, MSC Senior Program Manager for Africa, the Middle East, and South Asia.